FakeStandard/ui-dropdown-menu/README.md

 # :sweat_drops: Dropdown Menu

-- Product Card
-- Using HTML, CSS & Javascript
+- Dropdown Menu Using HTML, CSS & Javascript
+- Contains a button that shows and hides the menu.
+- Along with an animation when showing the menu.

 ### :star: [Demo](https://fakestandard.github.io/ui-dropdown-menu/)